Contents

 $ dart migrate

-For more details on how to migrate your code to null safety, see the migration guide.
+To learn how to migrate your code to null safety, check out the migration guide.

 Where to learn more

-For more information about null safety, see the following resources:
+To learn more about null safety, check out the following resources: